adopted-ember-addons/ember-pikaday/README.md

 ember-pikaday will not automatically convert the date to UTC if your application is setting the datepicker value directly!

+## Data Down, Actions Up

+ember-pikaday has its origin prior Embers moved to the Data Down, Actions Up (DDAU) paradigma.
+Therefore it operates in a two way binding mode by default.
+If you want to be closer to DDAU you can extend the `pikaday-input` component and overwrite certain callbacks to accomplish DDAU.

+`onOpen` is called whenever the datepicker opens.
+`onClose` is called whenever the datepicker is closed.
+`onSelect` is called whenever the user selected a date.
+`onDraw` is called whenever the datepicker is (re-) drawn.

 ## Localization